deta/space-docs/src/pages/docs/en/quickstart-guides/sveltekit.md

     primary: true
 ```

 > ⚠️ If the CLI fails to generate a configuration for your app, you can configure it manually.
-For more information, please refer to [this](https://deta.space/docs/en/reference/spacefile).
+For more information, please refer to the [Spacefile](https://deta.space/docs/en/reference/spacefile) reference.

 ## Use SvelteKit adapter for Node servers

-SvelteKit app’s require their [Node server adapter](https://kit.svelte.dev/docs/adapter-node) to generate a standalone Node server for deployment on Space.
+SvelteKit apps require their [Node server adapter](https://kit.svelte.dev/docs/adapter-node) to generate a standalone Node server for deployment on Space.
 Install the adapter with:

 ```bash
 npm i -D @sveltejs/adapter-node